Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

 Filter registration is templated on the filter type and takes two arguments.

 * arg1: the type of the fitler.
 Valid values are ``transforms`` and ``extracts``
 * arg2: the front-facing API name of the filter.
-This is what a user would declare in an actions file
+This is what a user would declare in an actions file.

 Accessing Metadata
 ------------------
 We currently populate a limited set of metadata that is accessable to flow filters.
-We place a conduit node containing the metadata inside the registry which can be retreived in the following manner:
+We place a Conduit node containing the metadata inside the registry which can be accessed in the following manner:

 .. code-block:: c++
     :caption: Accessing the regsitry metadata inside a flow filter